sumeetksinha/DAQData/README.md

 ### Usage

-A python module to read and plot slow and fast data binary files from centrifuge experiments conducted at Center for Geotechnical Modeling at University of California Davis
+A python module to read and plot slow and fast data binary files from centrifuge experiments conducted at Center for the Geotechnical Modeling at University of California Davis

 ### Features
 * Reads slow and fast data binary files.